lisamburns/ruby-data-structures/w10d3/time-complexity.md

 ```

 I've continued to use `n` to stand for the number of cats.
 Now, if we
-know the number of cats and the times it takes to profile a cat and
+know the number of cats and the time it takes to profile a cat and
 compare two profiles, we can calculate the time for the whole
 algorithm.